-- Widespread planting of indigenous species to encourage wildlife and enhance the local landscape; - Enthusiastic community participation in management of bushland reserves; and - Council's commitments to conservation, such as its excellent management of bushland reserves and the commissioning of this report.
+• Widespread planting of indigenous species to encourage wildlife and enhance the local landscape;

+- Enthusiastic community participation in management of bushland reserves; and - Council's commitments to conservation, such as its excellent management of bushland reserves, the 'Gardens for Wildlife' program and the 'Biodiversity Buddies' program of grants and rate rebates.

-Council is well positioned to encourage these trends; for example, by providing practical support to 'Friends' groups that have working bees in Council reserves.
+Council is well positioned to encourage these trends; for example, through its 'Biodiversity Buddies' incentives program and by providing practical support to 'Friends' groups that have working bees in Council reserves.